webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 Limiting the speed at which you send data is the first solution to preventing congestion.
 The Congestion Controller gives you an estimate, and it is the sender's responsibility to rate limit.

 This is the method used for most data communication.
-With protocols like TCP this is all done by the operating system and completely transparent to users and developers.
+With protocols like TCP this is all done by the operating system and completely transparent to both users and developers.

 ### Sending Less
 In some cases we can send less information to satisfy our limits.
 We also have hard deadlines on the arrival of our data, so we can't send slower.
 These are the constraints